kcampbell99/English-350-Blogs/_posts/2021-12-7-FinalBlog.md

 in my writing when I have completed multiple drafts because the first draft is just a part of the writing process.

 Through the various projects and assignments, I have learned multiple different styles of writing, like blog posts, short Twitter posts, and Grant proposals.
-There are multiple forms of writing, all that require various lengths, this class helped me understand you can format writing in other ways besides a long essay.
+There are multiple forms of writing, all that require various lengths.
+This class helped me understand there are other writing formats besides a long essay.